Identity Provider

 | Password reset unavailable for federated accounts | The Reset Password action in the Users page is available for local accounts only.
 Federated users manage their credentials through your IdP. |

-| Name and email locked after first sign-in | Once a user has signed in at least once, their name and email are set from the IdP token and can't be changed in the Access Analyzer UI.
+| Name and email locked after first sign-in | Once a user has signed in at least once, their name and email come from the IdP token; you can't change them in the Access Analyzer UI.
 Update them in your IdP instead. |